finos/morphir/docs/developers-guide/files/json-schema-backend.md

 <h3 id="advanced-types">  1.2.
 Advanced types</h3>
 <h4 id="decimal">      1.2.1.
 Decimal </h4>
+Decimal values are would be mapped to string in the JSON schema.
+The ```elm pattern``` property is used to specified the precision.
 <h4 id="localdate">       1.2.2.
 LocalDate</h4>
+LocalDate types in Morphir are mapped to strings in Json Schema.
+The format attribute in the JSON schema is used to provide the format for the date.
 <h4 id="localtime">        1.2.3.
 LocalTime</h4>
+LocalDate types in Morphir are mapped to strings in Json Schema.
+The format attribute in the JSON schema is used to provide the format for the time.
 <h4 id="month">        1.2.4.
 Month</h4>
+Month types in Morphir are mapped to strings in Json Schema.

 <h3 id="optional-values">   1.3.
 Optional values (Maybe)</h3>
 <p> A Maybe type in Morphir refers to a value that may not exist.
 This means that it could either be a value or a null.
 There are two approaches to handling Maybes.<br>
 1. Set the value of the type to an array of two strings: the type, and "null" <br>